Data Science Curriculum & Specializations for Online Part-time Program

 This course covers analytical methods for time series analysis and forecasting.
 Specific topics include the role of forecasting in organizations, exploratory data analysis, stationary and non-stationary time series, autocorrelation and partial autocorrelation functions, univariate autoregressive integrated moving average (ARIMA) models, seasonal models, Box-Jenkins methodology, regression models with ARIMA errors, multivariate time series analysis, and non-linear time series modeling including exponential smoothing methods, random forest analysis, and hidden Markov modeling.

-Recommended prior course: MSDS 410-DL Supervised Learning Methods and MSDS 411-DL Unsupervised Learning Methods.
+Recommended prior course: MSDS 410 Supervised Learning Methods and MSDS 411 Unsupervised Learning Methods.

-Prerequisites: (1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Prerequisites: (1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

 This course introduces core features of the Python programming language, demonstrating fundamental concepts in computer science.
 It provides an in-depth discussion of data representation strategies, showing how data structures are implemented in Python and demonstrating tools for data science and software engineering.
 Working on data analysis problems, students employ various programming paradigms, including functional programming, object-oriented programming, and data stream processing.
 Special attention is paid to the standard Python library and packages for analytics and modeling.